spillerrec/Overmix/README.md

 - Detection of zooming and rotation
 - Figuring out how features such as animation detection and separation of fore/back-ground can be combined
 - Support 16-bit PNG for input and output
-- Have an output format to save the output of alignment, etc.

 ### The Dump format